Bolivia: Natural Landscape

 Topographical map of Bolivia

-Topographical map of Bolivia: plains of Amazon Basin in green, Sub-Andean Zone in red, Eastern and Western Cordilleras in white, Altiplano in gray.
+Topographical map of Bolivia: plains of the Amazon Basin in green, Sub-Andean Zone in red, Eastern and Western Cordilleras in white, Altiplano in gray.

 Bodies of Water